-- If she misses you: while they’re infinitely safer for smaller children, and are recommended until Baby is at least two for a reason, there are a few drawbacks to rear-facing infant car seats.
-One of them is that, even though you’re less than five feet away from her, Baby can feel like she’s too far away from you.
-You can remind her you’re still there by talking to her, singing her a song, and even setting up a mirror in the back of the car, so Baby can look into it and see you.
-If you can, riding in the back with Baby, or having your partner ride in back with her can help, too, although some parents find this unhelpful, since if babies see their parents not strapped into car seats, they may wonder why they can’t do the same.
+- If he misses you: while they’re infinitely safer for smaller children, and are recommended until Baby is at least two for a reason, there are a few drawbacks to rear-facing infant car seats.
+One of them is that, even though you’re less than five feet away from him, Baby can feel like he’s too far away from you.
+You can remind him you’re still there by talking to him, singing him a song, and even setting up a mirror in the back of the car, so Baby can look into it and see you.
+If you can, riding in the back with Baby, or having your partner ride in back with him can help, too, although some parents find this unhelpful, since if babies see their parents not strapped into car seats, they may wonder why they can’t do the same.

 - If Baby hates facing backwards: many babies actually have a problem with this, but the rear-facing seat is still the safest option when they’re this young.
 Rear-facing seats can cause motion sickness, and can be uncomfortable in the infant-specific reclining position.
-If seeing the world rush by backwards is upsetting Baby’s stomach or sense of existential dread, putting up a sun-shade over the back window, or draping a very light blanket over the sunshades that reach over certain car seats can help shield her from seeing that movement.
+If seeing the world rush by backwards is upsetting Baby’s stomach or sense of existential dread, putting up a sun-shade over the back window, or draping a very light blanket over the sunshades that reach over certain car seats can help shield him from seeing that movement.

 - If it’s the car that’s the problem: distraction is probably your best bet, including toys, games, songs and pacifiers if you use them.
 You can also help Baby to build positive music associations by choosing a CD or album you know they like (and make sure it’s one you like, too, since you’ll be hearing a lot of it) and playing it during a generally happy part of Baby’s day, singing along to it, dancing with Baby to it, and just generally linking these songs with Baby’s favorite things.
 Once you’ve made the association, there’s a good chance playing it in the car will help to put Baby in a better mood.